bcaya/van-app/copy.md

-### WanderWheels Website Copy
+### VanVentures Website Copy

 #### Welcome Section
 ---
-**Welcome to WanderWheels!**
+**Welcome to VanVentures!**

-Discover the freedom of the open road with WanderWheels, your premier van rental service.
+Discover the freedom of the open road with VanVentures, your premier van rental service.
 Whether you’re planning a weekend getaway or a cross-country adventure, our fleet of fully equipped vans is ready to take you wherever your heart desires.
 Embrace the spirit of adventure and explore the world on your terms.

 #### About Us Section
 ---
-**About WanderWheels**
+**About VanVentures**

-At WanderWheels, we believe in the power of travel to inspire and rejuvenate.
+At VanVentures, we believe in the power of travel to inspire and rejuvenate.
 Our mission is to provide you with the perfect vehicle for your journey, combining comfort, reliability, and adventure.
 Each of our vans is designed with you in mind, featuring all the amenities you need to make your trip unforgettable.
 From the mountains to the sea, our vans are your home on wheels.

 #### How It Works Section
 ---